fold-lang/notes/Metaprogramming.md

 ## Implementation

 The fundamental idea behind Lisp is its uniform syntax that works as a primitive material for building complex abstractions.
-Fold appears to have a regular grammar at first sight, but just underneath every syntactic construct it hides a _canonical syntax_, which gives it full freedom to extend and adapt the language.
+Fold appears to have a regular grammar at first sight, but just underneath every syntactic construct hides a _canonical syntax_, which gives it full freedom to extend and adapt the language.

 ### Canonical Syntax